EtherTyper/santa/README.md

 ![fork](https://cloud.githubusercontent.com/assets/16024539/12304937/ca38948e-b9f7-11e5-8efc-288dbafeadbb.png)

 Click it, and your very own copy of the repository will be created.
 You should make it private, if you don't want other prying eyes decrypting the present data with a generic private key.
-You cand othis by accessing the "Settings" of your repository and scrolling to the Danger Zone.
+You can do this by accessing the "Settings" of your repository and scrolling to the Danger Zone.

 ![settings](https://cloud.githubusercontent.com/assets/16024539/12429255/d50fb304-beae-11e5-87d4-c001ec4b67ab.PNG)
 ![danger zone](https://cloud.githubusercontent.com/assets/16024539/12429258/d7ee83c0-beae-11e5-9383-cfd0d80becc5.PNG)